fyrepaw13/apu_pwn_workshop/README.md

 ### Tools needed

-You will need a Kali Linux VM along with the following tools
+You will need a Kali Linux VM, download all the files above along with the following tools

 ### Gdb-gef